 Connection And Communication

-Since June 2017, no roaming charges apply within the EU with a European mobile phone contract.
+Since June 2017, no roaming charges have applied within the EU with a European mobile phone contract.
 This applies to all 27 countries of the European Union as well as Great Britain, Iceland, Liechtenstein, and Norway.
 It pertains to all contracts.

 When roaming is unavailable, you can connect to the internet at basically every museum, eatery, and hotel.